-The proposal is two-fold; the proposed amendment to Rule 1106 - Marine Coating Operations and the proposed rescinding of Rule 1106.1 - Pleasure Craft Coating Operations.
-Proposed Amended Rule (PAR) 1106 - Marine and Pleasure Craft Coating Operations is a source specific rule that will continue to regulate the marine coating industry but will now also apply to the pleasure craft marine coatings by incorporating the requirements of Rule 1106.1 - Pleasure Craft Coating Operations.
-The proposal also seeks to include revised VOC content limits for pretreatment wash primers, antenna, repair and maintenance thermoplastic, inorganic zinc, and specialty marking coatings, in order to align limits with U.S. EPA Control Techniques Guidelines and other California Air Pollution Control Districts and Air Quality Management Districts (APCDs/AQMDs), and adds new categories for marine aluminum antifoulant, mist, nonskid and organic zinc coatings and marine deck primer sealant.
-The proposed amendment also adds provisions for pollution prevention measures, enhanced enforceability, and to promote clarity and consistency.
+The proposal also seeks to include revised VOC content limits for pretreatment wash primers, antenna, repair and maintenance thermoplastic, inorganic zinc, and specialty marking coatings, in order to align limits with U.S. EPA Control Techniques Guidelines and other California Air Pollution Control Districts and Air Quality Management District's (APCDs/AQMDs), adds new categories for marine aluminum antifoulant, mist, nonskid and organic zinc coatings and marine deck primer sealant and require the use of the most restrictive VOC content limit.
+The proposed amendment would also prohibit possession and sale of non-compliant coatings and establish requirements for transfer efficiency, labeling, recordkeeping and reporting.
 In addition, staff is also proposing new definitions to be added to Rule 1106 which are specific to Pleasure Craft Coating Operations definitions from Rule 1106.1.
 This staff proposal is administrative in nature and staff analysis concludes that the VOC content adjustment to the coating categories noted above will not adversely affect coating manufacturers by way of reformulation, or affect current work practices currently used in the industry.

-The proposed administrative amendments are not expected to yield any additional VOC reductions or increases.
+The proposed administrative amendment is not expected to yield any additional VOC reductions or increases.